cra-ros-pkg/robot_localization/doc/lifecycle_support.rst

 .. code-block:: bash

- ros2 launch robot_localization ekf.launch.py lifecycle_managed_node:=true
+ ros2 launch robot_localization ekf.launch.py autostart:=true

 Manage the lifecycle of a running node (replace ``/ekf_node`` with your node name if different):